joetilbybaxter/BackEndNCNews/README.md

-# NC-News api
+# NC-News API

-In order to use this for your front end project you will need to fork this repo host using the instructions below.
+In order to use this API for your front end project you will need to fork this repo and host following the instructions below.

 ## Hosting a PSQL DB using Heroku